 After the case collapsed, judge Jonathan Black had demanded a detailed explanation as to failings in the investigation.

-Oliver Mears voluntarily suspended his studies to concentrate on proving his innocence.
+Mears voluntarily suspended his studies.
 St. Hugh’s said he would be welcomed back.

 A spokesperson for the college said: “It was the student’s choice to suspend his studies.
 Students who suspend their studies can make the choice whether to come back or not.”